ajskateboarder/wordsmyth/README.md

 ## Requirements

-- Python 3 (entire app codebase)
+- Python 3
-- Docker (required for demos)
+- Docker
-- Makefile (optional but makes development very nice)
 - Linux/WSL (only platform the app was tested on)

 ## Pre-requisites